 Family (2 adults and 2 kids) | $140 |

-The Lake Louise Gondola will be open from May 19 to October 9, 2023.
-At the time of writing their hours of operation haven’t yet been released.
-Keep your eye on their website to stay up to date!
+The Lake Louise Gondola will be open from June 7 – October 14, 2024.
+The operation hours of the summer gondola vary throughout the year and we suggest you keep an eye on their website to stay up to date!

 Sunshine Village Gondola